-The minimum proportion of the investments of the Trust that are aligned with the environmental and social characteristics promoted by the Trust is at least 60% (#1Aligned with E/S characteristics) which do not qualify as sustainable investments.
-Up to 40% of the investments of the Fund are not aligned with these characteristics (#2 Other).
-Cash and derivatives are included under #2 Other.
+The minimum proportion of the investments of the Trust that are aligned with the environmental and social characteristics promoted by the Trust is 45% (#1Aligned with E/S characteristics) which do not qualify as sustainable investments.
+Up to 55% of the investments of the Trust may therefore not be aligned with these characteristics (#2 0ther).
+Government bonds, cash, derivatives and some investments in other funds are included under #2 0ther.